tessel/ble-ble113a/README.md

 ```
 You can use module port A, B, or D. We will be implementing software UART on port C in the near future.

+###Getting Started
+We're currently working on a detailed 'Getting Started' guide.
+You can check out the progress [here!](https://github.com/tessel/ble-ble113a/blob/es-add-guide/getting-started.md)

 ###Examples
 ####Basic Example
 ```js